IfeoluwaOkesola/IfeoluwaOkesola/README.md

-- 🔭 I’m currently working on wallet app.
+- 🔭 I’m currently working on ecommerce site.
 - 🌱 I’m currently learning C#.
 - 🤔 I’m looking for help with C#.
 - 💞️ I’m looking to collaborate on backend projects.